Refugees in freezing limbo on Greek-Macedonian border

 Among a population of at least 10,000 are an estimated 4,000 children living in squalid conditions at Idomeni, where people queue for hours for a plate of food and fight over firewood to keep warm.

-Al Bakr gave birth to her first child Zaynab, or "fragrant flower", in a Greek hospital via caesarian section.
+Al Bakr gave birth to her first child Zaynab, or "fragrant flower", in a Greek hospital via caesarean section.

 At the hospital someone suggested she give the baby up for adoption rather than return to Idomeni.